JetBrains/kotlin-web-site/pages/docs/reference/compiler-reference.md

 * Provide source compatibility with the specified version of Kotlin.

 ### `-api-version <version>`
-* Allow using declarations only from the specified version of bundled libraries.
+* Allow using declarations only from the specified version of Kotlin bundled libraries.

 ### `-progressive`
 * Enable the [progressive mode](/docs/reference/whatsnew13.html#progressive-mode) for the compiler.